microrealestate/microrealestate/README.md

 MicroRealEstate is an open-source application designed to assist landlords in managing their properties and rentals.
 With a user-friendly interface and a range of helpful features, MicroRealEstate (MRE) serves as a centralized platform for landlords to streamline their property management tasks.

-MRE is designed to be customizable, allowing landlords to adapt the application to their unique property management needs.
 As an open-source project, MRE benefits from continuous improvement and community-driven enhancements.

 ## Key Features